 Applications for STEP 2022 will be accepted beginning May 1.
 Students are strongly encouraged to apply to STEP early since enrollment is limited.
 Students must complete and submit a STEP application online via Google Forms.

 You must have your UCSB NetID and password in order to access the application.
 An incomplete application and/or an application submitted after the deadline will jeopardize STEP enrollment.
 Students experiencing any difficulties with the online application process can contact the EOP office directly at 805-893-2558.

 Forgot your UCSB NetID?
 Visit UCSB Identity and Directory Services

-EOP fall 2021 admitted frosh are eligible to attend STEP.
+EOP fall 2022 admitted frosh (first-year students) are eligible to attend STEP.
 Selection is based on EOP membership, prior college preparatory program involvement, a personal statement, and first generation status.
 Our expectation is that competitive student applications be thorough and completed to the best of the ability of the student.
 Transfer students are not eligible to attend STEP.
-For transfer student resources please consider applying to the EOP Summer Transfer Transitional Program (STTP) and visit the: UCSB Transfer Student Center website.
+For transfer student resources please consider applying to the EOP Summer Transfer Transitional Program (STTP).
+Also, visit the: UCSB Transfer Student Center website.